ahmed-abdat/whatesapp-clone/README.md

 ## Overview
 The WhatsApp Clone project is a feature-rich messaging application that closely resembles the popular messaging app, WhatsApp.
 It allows users to sign up using their Google account, phone number, or as a guest.
 The project aims to provide a seamless and secure messaging experience for users, incorporating real-time updates and a beautiful UI/UX design.

+Check out the live demo of the WhatsApp Clone project [here](https://whatsape.vercel.app/).

 ## Key Features

 ### Sign-up Options